How to Teach Kids Responsibility: 10 Tips for Parents

 Some ideas to help you set up your child for success:

 • Find out why your child is pushing back and use it as an opportunity for discussion.
-It may be that they don’t understand what you’re asking them to do or don’t feel confident they can successfully do it.
+It may be that they don’t understand what you’re asking them to do or don’t feel confident that they can successfully do it.

 • Make the responsibility smaller so it’s not overwhelming and is something they can do by themselves.
 (Tidying their desk versus cleaning their whole room.)